rtlearn/wp-starter/README.md

 **Advantages**
 1. You will not have to configure anything.
 You can just accept the assignment from the link and start pushing your codes right away.
 2. As you are repo-admin for your copy, at any time, you can move the repo to your personal space.
 Afterall, you should have right over your code.

+### 2. "Use this template" option

+1. You can click "Use this template" button or [visit this link](https://github.com/rtlearn/wp-starter/generate)
+2. You will be prompted to select name/destination for new repo.
+3. Please note that you may need to configure automated code review yourself.
+If you do not, your assignment may not be considered for review.

+### 3. Clone or Fork as a normal repo

+You are free to do whatever you would like to do with this repo.
+Please note that you may need to configure automated code review yourself.